 McEnroe won two tournaments wearing the said sample sneaker made of premium leather and gray suede, even in defiance of Nike’s instruction not to sport the prototype during competitions.
 This was disclosed in the press statements released by the brand.
 It was later known that McEnroe, who made the Air Trainer 1 famous, eventually received two other alternate editions, which had outsoles specifically meant for grass and clay courts.

 1987 came and the Air Trainer 1 was officially launched in Chlorophyll colorway and notable elements.
-This includes premium uppers, rubber outsole, and Air sole unit in the midsole, and most of all, its famous adjustable midfoot strap which was later seen in almost every cross-training shoes following the drop of this icon.
+This includes premium uppers, rubber outsole, an Air sole unit in the midsole, and most of all, its famous adjustable midfoot strap which was later seen in almost every cross-training shoe following the drop of this icon.

 - The upper of the Nike Air Trainer 1 is made of synthetic leather materials with perforations in the vamp.

-- Nike’s branding on the midfoot strap, tongue, heel panel, and outsole as well as in the inner lining of the tongue are in the famous green color named Chlorophyll for this model.
+- Nike’s branding on the midfoot strap, tongue, heel panel, and outsole as well as in the inner lining of the tongue is in the famous green color named Chlorophyll for this model.

 - The midsole has the Air cushioning unit surrounded by a hard-wearing yet lightweight Phylon material.

 - The outsole is made of long-lasting rubber with good traction.

 - Apart from McEnroe, famous cross-trainer Bo Jackson also made the Air Trainer 1 popular with his “Bo Knows” ad campaign in 1989.
 The promotion showcased the Air Trainer 1 as a multi-functional training sports shoe.